p2eengineering/kalp-studio-documentation/docs/Products/Kalp-Studio-Storage/How-to-get-started-with-kalp-studio-storage.md

 <link  href="https://fonts.googleapis.com/css2?family=Source+Sans+3:ital,wght@0,200..900;1,200..900&display=swap"  rel="stylesheet">  <link  rel="stylesheet"  href="https://fonts.googleapis.com/icon?family=Material+Icons">

-# **How to get started with kalp studio storage**
+# **How to get started with Kalp Studio Storage**

-Here is a step-by-step user manual guide based on the screenshots provided, illustrating how to use Kalp Studio for KS Storage.
-Follow these steps in order to navigate through the platform and utilize its features.
+This step-by-step guide, with screenshots, will walk you through how to use Kalp Studio for KS Storage.
+Follow the instructions to easily navigate the platform and access its features.

 ### Step 1: Login to Your Kalp Studio Account

-1.  **Go to the Kalp Studio login page.**
+- Go to the Kalp Studio [login page](https://accounts.kalp.studio/login?redirect_url=https://console.kalp.studio "https://accounts.kalp.studio/login?redirect_url=https://console.kalp.studio").

-    -   Enter your credentials (email and password) to log in.
+- Enter your email and password to log in.

-    -   Once logged in, you will land on the Kalp studio console  **Dashboard**.
+- Once logged in, you'll be taken to the Kalp Studio Console Dashboard, where various products are listed, including NFT Creator, Token Creator, and KS Storage.

+> If you haven't already, [Sign Up](https://docs.kalp.studio/Products/Kalp-Studio-Console/Onboarding/How-to-Sign-Up-to-Kalp-Studio-Platform/) to Kalp Studio.

 ### Step 2: Explore the KS Storage Product

-1.  **From the Kalp Studio console Dashboard**, find the product section.
+- Look for the 'KS Storage' product in the Our Products section of the dashboard, highlighted in the screenshot.

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/KS+Storage/1.png)